heptarch/heptarch.github.io/drafts/dogs.md

 ## 8. <a href="#toc">Appendix 1: updating as first spotter</a><a id="sec-8" name="sec-8"></a>

-The rule above applies only when the opponent spots first, where their call reveals a threshold value $\beta_i$ to average in.
-But $\beta$ governs the opponent only *as* first spotter — as second spotter they call any smaller dog regardless — so a game we spot first tells us nothing through its outcome.
+The rule above applies only when the opponent spots first, where their call reveals a threshold value $\beta_i$ to average over.
+But $\beta$ governs the opponent only as first spotter; as second spotter they call any smaller dog regardless, and a game where we spot first tells us nothing through its outcome.
 The information sits entirely in their silence: every dog they passed exceeded their threshold, leaving only the one-sided bound

 $$
 \beta < \beta_{\min}.
 $$

-This is a *censored* observation rather than a value, with likelihood equal to the mass below the bound,
+This is a *censored* observation rather than a value, with likelihood equal to the mass below the bound:

 $$
 \mathbb{P}[\beta < \beta_{\min}] = F_\mathcal{T}(\beta_{\min}) = 1 - (1 - \beta_{\min})^b.